saraivacode/iotsdn/README.md

 ## About this code

-A solution that uses SDN to deal with IOT network traffic considering the requirements of different applications in a smart citie..
+A solution that uses SDN to deal with IOT network traffic considering the requirements of different applications in a smart citie.

 This implementation uses the Mininet-wifi emulator (https://github.com/intrig-unicamp/mininet-wifi)